 Consider the following isomers of pentane (C₅H₁₂):

 All three compounds have the same molecular weight and exhibit only LDF.
-However, their shapes differ significantly.
+On the flip side, their shapes differ significantly.
 Pentane is a linear molecule, 2-methylbutane has one branch, and 2,2-dimethylpropane is highly branched and nearly spherical.

 Pentane (n-pentane) has the highest boiling point because it is the most linear, allowing for greater surface area contact and stronger LDFs.
 2,2-Dimethylpropane has the lowest boiling point due to its spherical shape, which minimizes surface area contact.